greenerservices/greenerservices.github.io/app/principles/actions/10c-monitor-service-usage.md

 * * *

 ### (iii) Apply tagging to resources
 Tagging resources builds on good FinOps practice.
 It enables granular reporting of consumption and emissions.

+#### Environmental benefit:
+Insight on a per transaction basis supports data-driven decision-making on how to reduce environmental impacts.

 {{ govukDetails({
   summaryText: "Read more",